Characteristic cycles, micro local packets and packets with cohomology: Introduction

-Let us give now a quick overview on how geometric induction affects characteristic cycles.
-We begin by introducing the geometric induction functor.
-Suppose $G$ is a connected reductive complex algebraic group defined over $\mathbb{R}$ with Lie algebra $\mathfrak{g}$.
-Denote by $K$ the complexification in $G$ of some maximal compact subgroup of $G(\mathbb{R})$.
-Write $X_G$ for the flag variety of $G$, and suppose $Q$ is a parabolic subgroup of $G$ with Levi decomposition $Q=LN$.
-Consider the fibration $X_G\rightarrow G/Q$.
+Denote by $X_G$ the flag variety of $G$, and consider the fibration $X_G\rightarrow G/Q$.
 Its fiber over $Q$ can be identified with the flag variety $X_L$ of $L$.
 We denote the inclusion of that fiber in $X_G$ by

+Since $K$ is the set of fixed point of the Cartan involution $\theta$, by Propostion 6.16 \cite{ABV}, $K$ acts over the flag variety $X_G$ of $G$ with finitely many orbits.
+Similarly, $K\cap L=L^{\theta}$, hence $K\cap L$ acts with finitely many orbits over $X_L$.

 Let $D_{c}^{b}(X_G,K)$ be the $K$-equivariant bounded derived category of sheaves of complex vector spaces on $X_G$ having cohomology sheaves constructible with respect to an algebraic stratification of $X_G$.
 Living inside this category we have the subcategory $\mathcal{P}(X_G,K)$ of $K$-equivariant perverse sheaves on $X_G$.
 Set $\mathcal{D}_{X_G}$ to be the sheaf of algebraic differential operators on $X_G$.
 The Riemann-Hilbert correspondence (see Theorem 7.2.1\cite{Hotta} and Theorem 7.2.5 \cite{Hotta}) defines an equivalence of categories between $\mathcal{P}(X_G,K)$ and the category $\mathcal{D}(X_G,K)$ of $K$-equivariant $\mathcal{D}_{X_{G}}$-modules on $X_G$.
 Now, write $\mathcal{M}(\mathfrak{g},K)$ for the category of $(\mathfrak{g}, K)$-modules of $G$, and $\mathcal{M}(\mathfrak{g},K, I_{X_G})$ for the subcategory of $(\mathfrak{g}, K)$-modules of $G$ annihilated by the kernel $I_{X_G}$ of the operator representation (see equations (\ref{eq:operatorrepresentation}) and (\ref{eq:keroperatorrepresentation}) below).
-The categories $\mathcal{M}(\mathfrak{g},K, I_{X_G})$ and $\mathcal{D}(X_G,K)$ are identified through the Beilinson-Bernstein correspondence (\cite{BB}), and composing this functor with the Riemann-Hilbert correspondence we obtain the equivalence of categories:
+The categories $\mathcal{M}(\mathfrak{g},K, I_{X_G})$ and $\mathcal{D}(X_G,K)$ are identified through the Beilinson-Bernstein correspondence (\cite{BB}), and composing this functor with the Riemann-Hilbert correspondence we obtain the equivalence of categories